NERSC/buildtest-nersc/README.md

 fork, for more details see [contributing guide](https://buildtest.readthedocs.io/en/devel/contributing/code_contribution_guide.html).

 First time around you should discover all buildspecs this can be done via ``buildtest buildspec find``.
-The command below will find and validate all buildspecs in the **buildtest-cori** repo and load them in buildspec cache.
+The command below will find and validate all buildspecs in the **buildtest-nersc** repo and load them in buildspec cache.
 Note that one needs to specify `--root` to specify location where all buildspecs are located, we have not configured [buildspec_root](https://buildtest.readthedocs.io/en/devel/configuring_buildtest/overview.html#buildspec-roots) in the configuration file since we don't have a central location where this repo will reside.

 ```
-buildtest buildspec find --root /path/to/buildtest-cori/buildspecs --rebuild
+buildtest buildspec find --root /path/to/buildtest-nersc/buildspecs --rebuild
 ```

 The buildspecs are loaded in buildspec cache file (JSON) that is used by `buildtest buildspec find` for querying cache.
 Subsequent runs will